 According to Brad Ack, the senior vice president of World Wildlife Fund’s United States Oceans program, for much of human history, society has thought of our oceans as “too big to fail.”
 But the startling research in WWF’s biannual Living Planet Report proves this is not the case.
 And when something “too big to fail” fails, we all have a very big problem.

-At the 2016 Collaborative + Classy Awards, Ack spoke at the “Technology Powering Wildlife and Environmental Conservation” panel.
+At the Collaborative, Ack spoke at the “Technology Powering Wildlife and Environmental Conservation” panel.
 His talk laid out the destructive impact humans have already had on the planet’s oceans and explained how WWF invests in innovative technologies and businesses to prevent the continued breakdown of our ecosystem.

 What’s at Stake